What is up everyone?!

 - Second, the new habit.
 From now on, you might want to try to take your unused devices out of your sight and reach, and keep it so while you need to be productive and effective in working or studying.

 - Third, consider taking notes by hand from now on —if possible that is.
-Remember, many studies show that writing by the traditional pen and paper increases the speed of your process of learning!
+Remember, many studies show that writing with the traditional pen and paper increases the speed of your process of learning!

 - Last but not least, is to never give up!
 Even before we decide to do it, we all know that reducing the use of smartphones is extremely hard, and it will definitely take time.